parsifal-47/sisal-is/overview.md

 Strongly-typed programming language with type inference.
 There are no side effects and no input in a form that most of us familiar with.
 Evaluation is lazy.

-Comparing to older Sisal versions it also has lambdas and indent-based syntax.
+Comparing to older Sisal versions it has lambdas and indent-based syntax.

 ## Code blocks

-The main way to express nesting is indents, but indents are ignored inside brackets:
+The main way to express nesting is indentation, but indentation is ignored inside brackets:

 ```python
 1 + ( 2 +